 For purposes of electing directors at the annual meeting, the nominees receiving the greatest numbers of votes of Common stock and Class B common stock, voting as separate classes to the extent they are entitled to vote on a nominee shall be elected as directors.
-The affirmative vote of a majority of votes of Common stock and Class B common stock outstanding voting together as a single class, is required for the approval of the proposal to approve, adopt and ratify amendments to the Company's Third Amended and Restated 1996 Qualified Employee Stock Purchase Plan.
 The affirmative vote of a majority of votes of Common stock and Class B common stock, present, in person or by proxy at the annual meeting and voting together as a single class, is required for any other matter that may be submitted to a vote of our shareholders.